tropicalfpv/the-tropicalist/BOM.md

-# Bill of Materials and Manufacturing Instructions
+# Bill of Materials and Ordering Instructions
 You can buy using your favorite store/supplier.
 We recommend the following ones:
 Please note that these are affiliate links.
 By using them, you help to support the project with a commission that has no additional cost to you :)